What Quick Team Building Activities Work During Work Meetings?

 Meeting Opener Script (Universal)

-Before we dive in — quick opener: [Question] I'll go first: [Your answer].
-[Gesture/name the next person, go around the room] Love it.
-Alright, let's get into the agenda.
+Before we dive in — quick one: [Question] I'll go first: [Your answer].
+[Name the next person or go around the room] Nice.
+Alright, let's get into it.

-Say 'before we dive in' not 'we're going to do a team building exercise.'
-Framing is everything.
+Say 'quick one before we start' — not 'we're going to do a team building exercise.'
+The framing makes or breaks this.

 Virtual Meeting Chat Prompt